aisingapore/TagUI/README.md

-popup|url keyword of popup window to look for|next step or block in popup window { and }|use { to start block and } to end block (on new line)|define block of steps and code api|full url (including parameters) of api call|call api & save response to api_result run|macOS/Linux command including parameters|run OS command & save to run_result dom|javascript code for document object model|run code in dom & save to dom_result js|javascript statements (skip auto-detection)|treat as JS code explicitly r|R statements for big data and machine learning|run R statements & save to r_result
+popup|url keyword of popup window to look for|next step or block in popup window { and }|use { to start block and } to end block (on new line)|define block of steps and code api|full url (including parameters) of api call|call api & save response to api_result run|OS shell command including parameters|run OS command & save to run_result dom|javascript code for document object model|run code in dom & save to dom_result js|javascript statements (skip auto-detection)|treat as JS code explicitly r|R statements for big data and machine learning|run R statements & save to r_result